What’s New in the 2026 AMC8 Math Competition Syllabus? Registration Methods? Event Details? Academic Value? Plus AMC8 Introductory Handout

 School Group Registration The student’s school is an official AMC8 partner test center Submit registration information to the school’s academic affairs office or competition teacher Only available for students at partner schools; must confirm whether the school is an official test center

-ASDAN Mini‑Program Self‑Registration The student's school is a partner test center, but the school does not organize group registration Search for the “ASDAN International STEM Assessment” mini‑program on WeChat, register, and complete the registration payment The registration deadline is January 13, 2026
+ASDAN Mini‑Program Self‑Registration The student’s school is a partner test center, but the school does not organize group registration Search for the “ASDAN International STEM Assessment” mini‑program on WeChat, register, and complete the registration payment Register before the annual deadline, which falls shortly before the contest

 Agency Proxy Registration Students from non‑partner schools Submit materials (including ID number, grade certificate, etc.) through an officially authorized training institution Proxy registration deadlines are typically earlier than the official cutoff date; contact the agency 1–2 weeks in advance